 When Americans were called to action, women “did their part” despite stereotyping and discrimination.
 The war spurred many women to enter the workforce for the first time, all while managing a household alone and upholding wartime duties.
 Women answered the call of Uncle Sam and enlisted in military auxiliary groups, fulfilling critical roles stateside and abroad.
 Hear accounts from real Rosie the Riveters and women near the battle fronts.
 Visit the Hollywood Stage Door Canteen and discover how starlets, singers and celebrities lifted the spirits of our troops.
 Learn about the lasting legacy of women’s contribution to the war effort.

-I AM an American!
-Japanese American Internment in WWII
+I AM an American: Japanese Incarceration in WWII

-Students explore the story of Eva Hashiguchi, who spent her high-school days as an internee in Jerome, Arkansas.
+Students explore the story of Eva Hashiguchi, who spent her high-school days incarcerated in Jerome, Arkansas.
 Through her account, witness how wartime hysteria and racial prejudice led to one of the darkest chapters of American history.
 Examine the country’s actions to apologize for the injustices committed against Japanese Americans.
 Hear about the struggles and tremendous accomplishments of the Purple Heart Battalion.

 The War That Changed Your World: Science & Technology in WWII